freenas/freenas-docs/userguide/storage.rst

 .. _ACE Inheritance Flags:

 Basic inheritance flags only enable or disable ACE inheritance.
-Advanced flags offer more fine control for applying an ACE to new files or directories.
+Advanced flags offer finer control for applying an ACE to new files or directories.

 * *File Inherit* : new files inherit the ACE without any inheritance